-January 2020 Newsletter from John Howell MP for Henley
+April 2020 Newsletter from John Howell MP for Henley

-There will be many key issues up for debate over the coming months.
-As always I am interested to know the views of constituents on the various topics as they come up for debate.
-Whether on a topic before the House or something else, if you have an issue that you would like to raise with me please do email me at email@example.com or write to me at the House of Commons (House of Commons, London, SW1A 0AA) or my constituency office (PO Box 84, Watlington, OX49 5XD) to share your views.
+Despite the dominance of COVID-19 I remain interested to know the views of constituents on the various topics.
+Whether on a topic due to come before the House or something else, if you have an issue that you would like to raise with me please email me at email@example.com or write to me at the House of Commons (House of Commons, London, SW1A 0AA) or my constituency office (PO Box 84, Watlington, OX49 5XD) to share your views.

 If you would like to receive my periodic electronic newsletters, and briefings on specific issues, please visit my website http://www.johnhowell.org.uk and subscribe at the link on the home page.
 You will also find more about my work on my website which is regularly updated.